 The £20 million Clean Growth Fund for UK-based start-ups was set up in May 2020 to drive green technology in the power, transport, waste and building energy efficiency sectors.

 BioVale has contacts with a range of investors active in the bioeconomy, including VC, private equity, angel and high net worth individuals.
-The specialist private equity firm Circularity Capital sits on our Steering Group.
 All are keen to scout out the next commerciable bio-based product, process or technology.

 There are also fully-funded regional support opportunities accessible to bio-based businesses.